amirmasp/FiniteAutomata/README.md

 # Deterministic Finite Automata (DFS)
 DFSs are very simple abstract models of machines.
-Although they are simple but they could demonstrate some strong aspect of machines like doing Parallel Tasks.
+Although they are simple but they could demonstrate some strong aspect of machines like doing parallel tasks.
 You could suppose these machines as a machine with minimum amount of memory.
 In first model (atmv1), it runs in space comprised of 3 states.
 Each state is a byte, can be true or false.
 ##### Note0: These models can be using for pattern recognition tasks.